buildkite/agent-stack-k8s/README.md

 `just deploy` will build the container image using [ko](https://ko.build/) and deploy it with [Helm](https://helm.sh/).

-You'll need to have set `KO_DOCKER_REPO` to a repository you have push access to.
-For development something like the [kind local registry](https://kind.sigs.k8s.io/docs/user/local-registry/) or the [minikube registry](https://minikube.sigs.k8s.io/docs/handbook/registry) can be used.
-More information is available at [ko's website](https://ko.build/configuration/#local-publishing-options).
+You'll need to set `KO_DOCKER_REPO` to a repository that you have push access to.
+For development, something like the [kind local registry](https://kind.sigs.k8s.io/docs/user/local-registry/) or the [minikube registry](https://minikube.sigs.k8s.io/docs/handbook/registry) can be used.
+More information is available on [ko's website](https://ko.build/configuration/#local-publishing-options).

-You'll also need to provide required configuration values to Helm, which can be done by passing extra args to `just`:
+You'll also need to provide the required configuration values to Helm, which can be done by passing extra args to `just`:

 ```bash
 just deploy --values config.yaml
 ```

-With config.yaml being a file containing [required Helm values](values.yaml), such as:
+With _config.yaml_ being a file containing [required Helm values](values.yaml), such as:

 ```yaml
 agentToken: "abcdef"